DarkHardish/sql-data-warehouse-project/README.md

 Most of this repository is practical learning.

-There will probably be mistakes, ugly queries, and weird solutions sometimes — and honestly that’s fine.
+There will probably be mistakes, ugly queries, and weird solutions sometimes

 That’s how real learning works.